mwirtz946/climate_change_donation_analysis/README.md

 ## Summary

-After gathering a base of data from [Kaggle](https://www.kaggle.com/edqian/twitter-climate-change-sentiment-dataset), I used natural language processing to analyze attributes of the tweets in an attempt to classify them as either -1 (tweet indicates that climate change is not man-made), 0 (tweet is neutral on whether or not climate change is man-made), 1 (tweet indicates that climate change is man-made), or 2 (tweet is for news).
-The focus, however, was on the -1 and 1 class, but the addition of the neutral and news classes would only make the classifier more accurate in the long-run.
+After gathering a base of data from [Kaggle](https://www.kaggle.com/edqian/twitter-climate-change-sentiment-dataset), I used natural language processing to analyze attributes of the tweets in the dataset in order to to classify them as either -1 (tweet indicates that climate change is not man-made), 0 (tweet is neutral on whether or not climate change is man-made), 1 (tweet indicates that climate change is man-made), or 2 (tweet is for news).
+The focus, however, was on the 'Anti' and 'Man' classes.
+That said, the addition of the 'Neutral' and 'News' classes serve to make the classifier more accurate.
+Therefore, the classifier will be used to predict on all four classes.

 Throught the process of text manipulation and exploration, I was able to better understand the attributes that make up each class of tweets.
 Based off of findings in that step, I was able to create features to help in the predictive modeling process.
 Once created, I trained predictive models in an attempt to successfully classify each given tweet in one of the four categories listed above.

-After iterative modeling, I created a model using TFIDF Vectorization and logistic regression that yielded the following f1 scores:
+After iterative modeling, I created a model using TF-IDF Vectorization and logistic regression that yielded the following f1 scores:

 <table>
 <tr>